elastisys/compliantkubernetes/docs/adr/0028-harder-pod-eviction-when-node-goes-OOM.md

 ## Recommendation to Platform Administrators

-Test multiple comfigurations using kubelet hard eviction, priotiry classes and other option to obtain the desired behaviour where the nodes do not become unresponsive and our components are not getting evicted when the node is overcommitted by the Application Developer.
+Test multiple configurations using kubelet hard eviction, priority classes and other option to obtain the desired behaviour where the nodes do not become unresponsive and our components are not getting evicted when the node is overcommitted by the Application Developer.